Blue Sky Laws and Secondary Trading and Resales in Regulation A Offerings

 - The issuers eligibility to be quoted on OTC Markets OTCQX and OTCQB will occur after FINRA clearance of the Form 211.

 - The sponsoring market maker will quote the issuer’s shares for first 30 days, after clearance of the Form 211 by FINRA.

 - State blue sky laws relating to secondary trading are applicable to secondary trading of securities sold in Regulation A Offerings & issuers should ensure an exemption is available.

-This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.
+This securities law blog post is provided as a general informational service about Regulation A and going public to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.